apollographql/eslint-plugin-graphql/README.md

   - `VariablesAreInputTypes`
   - `VariablesInAllowedPosition`

+**Note:** As of graphql [v0.12.0](https://github.com/graphql/graphql-js/releases/tag/v0.12.0) the rules
+  - `ArgumentsOfCorrectTypeRule`
+  - `DefaultValuesOfCorrectTypeRule`

+ have been removed and are replaced with two new rules
+  - `ValuesOfCorrectType`
+  - `VariablesDefaultValueAllowed`

 ### Named Operations Validation Rule

 The Named Operation rule validates that all operations are named.
 Naming operations is valuable for including in server-side logs and debugging.